dropbox/dropbox-sdk-js/.github/ISSUE_TEMPLATE/question_help.md

 Have you checked StackOverflow, previous issues, and Dropbox Developer Forums for help?

 **What is your question?**
-A clear and concise description the question.
+A clear and concise description of the question.

 **Screenshots**
 If applicable, add screenshots to help explain your question.